 - A legal permit (in some states)

-Owning an African grey is an expensive commitment, so consider whether you can afford the annual costs before buying one.
-The last thing you want to do is put up your African grey for adoption once you’re bonded.
+Owning an African grey is expensive, so consider whether you can afford the annual costs before buying one.
+The last thing you want is to put up your African grey for adoption once you’ve bonded.

 Average Price of African Grey Parrots

-As described by VCA Hospitals, there are two types of African grey parrot: the Congo and the timneh.
+As described by VCA Hospitals, there are two types of African grey parrots: the Congo and the timneh.
 Both originate from Africa but in different regions.

 Timneh African greys are slightly smaller than their Congo cousins, reaching 13 to 15 inches compared to the Congo’s 14 to 16 inches.
 They also have marginally darker grey feathers.
 Both have a strikingly red tail, which distinguishes them from other parrots.